Social Icons

 Directed by Phil Nibbelink and Simon Wells

-The second story of An American Tail does not feel unique, even though there is a good upgrade noticeable in the graphics.
-It seems like the mouse city seem to fall for the same old trick looking for places where they do not have to deal with cats, well as they find out in this movie no such place exists.
+The second story of An American Tail doesn’t feel particularly unique, even though there’s a noticeable upgrade in the graphics.
+It seems like the mouse city falls for the same old trick—looking for places where they won’t have to deal with cats.
+As they soon discover in this movie, no such place exists.

-This movie was meant to be entertaining and in some ways it tries, but it was entertainment without substance, like someone eating dry bread with no water.
+This movie aims to entertain, and in some ways, it succeeds.
+However, it’s entertainment without much substance, like eating dry bread with no water.

-Even though the runtime is just a few minutes shorter than the first movie, this movie feels very short.
-I have seen it more than once before now, but seeing it again in 2020 I keep wondering if this version I have is missing a whole chunk, or maybe it is the fast pace of the movie that makes it feel as so.
+Although the runtime is only a few minutes shorter than the first movie, this one feels much shorter.
+I’ve seen it more than once before now, but watching it again in 2020, I keep wondering if this version is missing a chunk—or perhaps it’s just the movie’s fast pace that gives this impression.

-In the end this movie was not as big a commercial or critical success as the first one.
-It is not a worthy sequel to the first film, but regardless it made enough money to inspire further direct-to-video sequels.
-There was also an animated children series done.
+In the end, this movie wasn’t as commercially or critically successful as the first.
+It’s not a worthy sequel, but it still made enough money to inspire further direct-to-video sequels and even an animated children’s series.

 0 comments: